SweetPopcorn-Studio/server-utils/README.md

 # server-utils :rocket:

+## Limitations
+Note this is only for debian 10

 ## Usage
 This repo is a list of helpful scripts to setup a server faster

 ## server-setup
 This script installs the following tools